Sir Charles Monro, 1st Baronet: Belgium and France

+Gallipoli

 In October 1915, the seventh month of the Gallipoli campaign, General Sir Ian Hamilton was dismissed as commander-in-chief (C-in-C) of the Mediterranean Expeditionary Force.
 Charles Monro was sent to evaluate what had been achieved and to recommend the next steps for the campaign.
 The Allied position had been drastically altered by the entry of Bulgaria into the war and the Central Powers' subsequent swift conquest of Serbia, which opened the railway from Germany to Constantinople for transporting heavy guns and ammunition.
 After three days conferring and inspecting the three beachheads, Monro cabled Secretary of State for War Herbert Kitchener to recommend evacuating "the mere fringe of the coast-line" that had been secured.
 Kitchener would not authorize a withdrawal, which was strongly opposed by the Navy, instead, he came to the Middle East to see for himself.
 After arriving on 9 November 1915 he and Monro toured the fronts, landing on open beaches since there were no ports.
 Then they visited the Allied lines in Greek Macedonia, where reinforcements were badly needed.
 On 17 November 1915, Kitchener agreed to evacuate and put Monro in control as Commander-in-Chief Mediterranean.
 The architect of the Dardanelles campaign, Winston Churchill, resigned from the government in protest.
 He later memorably described Monro's stance as "He came, he saw, he capitulated" (a parody of Julius Caesar's line veni, vidi, vici).
 The War Committee dithered, finally on 7 December agreeing to evacuate two of the bridgeheads (ANZAC Cove and Suvla Bay).
 Their reluctance was understandable: Ottoman guns were able to strike the landing zones on all three beachheads, so evacuation casualties were estimated at thirty to forty per cent – Monro requested fifty-six hospital ships.
 On 19–20 December, the two beachheads were evacuated without a single casualty, leaving behind only some spiked artillery and slaughtered mules.
 It was a masterly display by the commanders of the beachheads and their staff.
 After further pressure from Monro, the evacuation of the remaining beachhead at Cape Helles was authorized on 28 December with the agreement of the French who had troops there.
 It was skillfully executed on the night of 8–9 January 1916, again astonishingly without casualties.
 They had taken off 83,048 men, 4,695 horses and mules, 1,718 vehicles, and 186 heavy guns.